PistonDevelopers/blog.piston.rs/_posts/2016-09-13-this-year-in-conrod.md

 owned instance of the primitive list which can be sent across threads or stored for rendering at some other time.

-This means that there are now only two steps a user must do to integrate conrod into their project:
+This means that there are now only two steps a user must take to integrate conrod into their project:

 1. Convert their window events into `conrod::event::Raw`s.
 2. Draw the `conrod::render::Primitives` using their graphics back-end of choice.